Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Okay.

-Do they also write letters home to the bridge?
-I miss you so much.
-I love you
+They also write letters home to the bridge?

 she is a soldier's pilgrimage when in Melbourne.